armory/documentation/_spinnaker/terraform_integration.md

 Note that all Terraform stages within a Pipeline that affect state must use the same Terraform version.

+### Configuring a Profile

+Configure profiles that users can select when creating a Terraform Integration stage.
+A profile gives users the ability to reference certain kinds of external sources, such as a private remote repository, when creating pipelines.

+For example, if your Terraform scripts rely on modules stored in a private remote Git repository, add your `SSH` key to a profile.
+Then, a user can select that profile when creating a Terraform Integration stage.
+When a pipeline runs, the Terraform Integration automatically gains access to fetch what it needs from the private repo.

+To add profiles that a user can select from, perform the following steps:

+1. In the `.hal/default/profiles` directory, create or edit `terraformer-local.yml`.
+2. Add the values for the profile(s) you want to add under an `environments` section.
+The following example adds a profile named `pixel-git` for an SSH key secured in Vault and used to access a Git repo:

+    ```
+    # Profile name displayed in Deck
+    - name: pixel-git
+        variables:
+        - kind: git-ssh
+          keyContents: encrypted:vault!e:<secret engine>!p:<path to secret>!k:<key>!b:<is base64 encoded?>
+    ```

+    When a user creates or edits a Terraform Integration stage in Deck, they can select the profile `pixel-git` from a dropdown.

+    Keep the following in mind when adding profiles:

+      * You can add multiple profiles under the `profile` section.
+      * Do not commit plain text secrets to `terraformer-local.yml`.
+Instead, use a secret store: [Vault](/spinnaker-install-admin-guides/secrets-vault), an [encrypted S3 bucket](/spinnaker-install-admin-guides/secrets-s3), or an [encrypted GCS bucket](/spinnaker-install-admin-guides/secrets-gcs).
+3. Save the file.

 ### Enabling the Terraform Integration UI

 If you previously used the Terraform Integration stage by editing the JSON representation of the stage, those stages are automatically converted to use the UI.